tylerneylon/small_notes/mind_model/mind_model.md

 This might seem surprising if you've never thought about it before, but if you have experience with kids, you might have seen a kid who's sleepy, angry, jealous, or frustrated, but has trouble being aware of feeling that way.
-I bring this up because the mind model here can account for that surprising ability of us to be *unaware* of a state that's so fundamental to our state of mind.
+I bring this up because the mind model can account for the remarkable ability we have to be *unaware* of such a fundamental side of ourselves.

 Specifically, there's no automatic mechanism in this model to cause the mind to experience its emotion as part of a story.
 The dashed arrow from the emotional